jusbuckingham/spikezone/README.md

 - Timer and score card.
 - "Three strikes and you're out!" rule.
 - Bring in fresh images at the top via imdb api.
-- 'Next Question' button that appears only once the correct answer is selected.
+- "Next Question" button that appears only once the correct answer is selected.

 <!-- # Unsolved Prblems
 - Could not figure out a proper way to add score card. -->